 - Evaluate driver behavior over time – Is it time for an employee annual review?
 Have a look at how each driver has performed to determine what they are doing well and what can be improved.
 Are overtime costs making a dent in your budget?
 Find out how each driver has been spending their time.

 - Compare driver behavior – Have your employees become more or less productive?
 Does one driver speed more often than others?
 Is one group more efficient than another?
 Understanding these metrics can help you make decisions about staff assignments, management styles, and other factors that may play a role in how your drivers behave.

 - Monitor vehicle activity – Do your vehicles seem to need more frequent maintenance than you expected?
 Is your monthly fuel budget getting higher even though gas prices have not changed?
 Take a look at your vehicle history to see if you can pinpoint the problem.
-Perhaps idling time is longer than it should be, or driver speeding has had an impact on gas mileage.
-With analytics you can track activity over time to identify possible causes of these problems and better optimize your fleet.
+Perhaps the idling time is longer than it should be, or driver speeding has had an impact on gas mileage.
+With analytics, you can track activity over time to identify possible causes of these problems and better optimize your fleet.